Terms and Conditions

 Sue Wallis Williams (dba Wallis Williams Design and Marketing) and Client

-The Client warrants that they are the full copyright owner of all concepts, content and any graphics which are provided by the Client as it relates to their website.
+The Client warrants that they are the full copyright owner of all concepts, content, and any graphics that are provided by the Client as they relate to their website.

-The Client indemnifies Sue Wallis Williams against any loss or damage arising directly or indirectly from any unauthorized use of the Squarespace server (Facilities) or any hosting platform to which Sue Wallis Williams will be granted remote access, provided that such unauthorized use has not arisen as the result of any material breach by Sue Wallis Williams of its own obligations under this Agreement.
+The Client indemnifies Sue Wallis Williams against any loss or damage arising directly or indirectly from any unauthorized use of the Squarespace server (Facilities) or any hosting platform to which Sue Wallis Williams is granted remote access, provided that such unauthorized use has not arisen as a result of any material breach by Sue Wallis Williams of its obligations under this Agreement.

-Sue Wallis Williams is not responsible for any changes made to the Client’s Website by third parties or by the Client itself, after the website has been approved and launched, and is live for more than 10 days.
+Sue Wallis Williams is not responsible for any changes made to the Client’s website by third parties or by the Client itself, after the website has been approved and launched and has been live for 7 days.

-Any such modifications may require extra work on behalf of Sue Wallis Williams and will be billed separately at $125/hour.
+Any such modifications may require extra work on behalf of Sue Wallis Williams and will be billed separately at $150/hour.

 Sue Wallis Williams’s Responsibilities and Warranties